top of page

 Once you have this base recipe down, you can take it in dozens of directions.

-Blueberry Pancakes: Scatter a handful of fresh blueberries onto the batter after pouring.
+Blueberry Pancakes: Scatter fresh blueberries onto the batter after pouring.
 Do not fold them in beforehand — they burst and turn the batter purple.

 Chocolate Chip Pancakes: Drop chocolate chips onto the batter in the pan.
-Use good-quality dark chocolate for the best flavour.
+Use good-quality dark chocolate.

 Banana Pancakes: Mash one ripe banana into the wet ingredients before combining.
-This adds natural sweetness and pairs beautifully with maple syrup and toasted pecans.
+Pairs beautifully with maple syrup and toasted pecans.

-Sausage Pancakes: Press cooked breakfast sausage pieces into the batter before flipping for a hearty, all-in-one breakfast pancake.
+Sausage Pancakes: Press cooked breakfast sausage pieces into the batter before flipping for a hearty all-in-one breakfast.

 More Breakfast and Brunch Recipes